-LIT’s Meet the Candidates forum brings together 16 candidates for New York City council and theater artists to discuss key community issues such as sustainable rehearsal and performance space, housing, and healthcare.
+LIT’s Meet the Candidates forum brings together sixteen candidates for New York City council and theatre artists to discuss key community issues such as sustainable rehearsal and performance space, housing, and healthcare.
 These issues are the backbone of LIT’s performing arts platform, which is detailed here: https://www.litny.org/performing-arts-platform.

 The event will begin with a keynote from Julie Menin, Commissioner of New York City Mayor's Office of Media and Entertainment.

 "This is the biggest moment in the political cycle for artists and activists to ask questions and get direct answers from our city leaders," Guy Yedwab, Managing Director of Operations said.
 "Facing the loss of our working and living space, healthcare, federal funding for the arts, and public housing, the Independent Theater constituency has many questions about the future of the arts in New York City.”